 - I think I may have gone into the pod backwards (feet where my head should have been).
 This is probably a me problem…

 Flotation therapy isn’t scary at all.
-Sensory Deprivation is a bit more testing – the pitch blackness and silence may get to some – probably would get to me over a longer period of time.
-To experience a more interesting psychological experience once would probably have to increase the length of the session significantly or, as the forefathers of this technology did (see Dr. John C. Lilly for example),
+Sensory Deprivation is a bit more testing – the pitch blackness and silence may get to some (probably would get to me over a longer period of time).
+To have a more interesting psychological experience one would probably have to increase the length of the session significantly or, as the forefathers of this technology did (see Dr. John C. Lilly for example),

 utilize psychoactive drugs…ummm, okay, scratch that second idea.